Confidential Computing¶

 Info

-Confidential Computing is in early preview on Verda Cloud and available via the cloud console and API to select customers.
+Confidential Computing is in early preview on Verda Cloud and available as Spot instances via the cloud console and API to select customers.
 If you are interested, reach out to us.

 Confidential Computing (CC) protects data in use — while it is actively being processed in memory — not just at rest on disk or in transit over the network.
 Verda Confidential VMs (CVM) run inside a hardware-enforced Trusted Execution Environment (TEE) that encrypts both CPU and GPU memory and cryptographically isolates your workload from the hypervisor and the cloud provider.
 Even Verda's own infrastructure cannot read plaintext data inside a running CVM.